ckeditor/ckeditor4/tests/plugins/autoembed/manual/bottomtoolbar.md

 **Unexpected:**

-* Notification is not showing up.
+* Notification is unable to finish image embedding.
 * URL has not been embedded.
 * Browser developer console reports errors.